What is The Formal Order

-Under this provision, the SEC issues orders requiring target companies to respond to detailed interrogatories.
+Under this provision, the SEC issues orders requiring target companies to respond to detailed interrogatories during an investigation.
 These interrogatories must be signed under oath by a senior corporate officer.
 Responding to these interrogatories may be a daunting task.
-The company may have to conduct a massive and very expensive internal investigation so that it can collect and verify the information required by the SEC.
-Also, there is a serious issue with potentially waiving attorney-client privilege and the work-product privilege if the company answers the interrogatory based on the investigative work conducted by defense attorney.
+The company may have to conduct a massive and very expensive internal investigation so that it can collect and verify the information required by the SEC during SEC investigations.
+Also, there is a serious issue with potentially waiving attorney-client privilege and the work-product privilege if the company answers the interrogatory based on the investigative work conducted by the defense attorney.

 The Wells and Authorization Process

 At the end of the initial investigative, the SEC Enforcement Staff will make a preliminary determination about the next steps.
 It will decide whether to recommend the institution of an enforcement action.
 If it is determined that the company violated federal securities laws, the Staff will make such a recommendation and they will notify the company’s attorney of this decision.
 This notice is known as a “Wells Call”.
 The defendant/respondent-to-be will have an opportunity to submit to the Staff a document explaining why the enforcement action should not be taken.
 This is known as a “Wells Submission.”